 Q: I am a graduating senior or co-term.
 Am I eligible for the internships?

 A: Internships are open to every student who will have an undergraduate status in the spring quarter prior to starting their internship.
-Graduating seniors are always eligible to apply; co-terms will be considered on a case-by-case basis.
+Graduating seniors are always eligible to apply; co-terms, who still have undergraduate status, will be considered on a case-by-case basis.
 Only Stanford students are eligible for these internships.